markusmoenig/SignedLua/README.md

 ## How it works

 *Signed* executes SDF modeling and material commands into a 3D texture utilizing Disney BSDF materials.
 A full featured BSDF path tracer is included.
-The content of the 3D texture will later be able to be exported to polygons.
+The content of the 3D texture will can be exported to OBJ.

 *Signed* is based on Lua, a fast and easy to learn scripting language which provides the foundation for the Signed workflow.

 You can create objects, materials and modules (language extensions) in your project and even share them in the public database (thus expanding the available language).

+## Lua

+Signed is based on Lua.
+I will not teach you Lua here but there are many resources available on the net.
+Lua is popular because it is fast and can be easily extended via modules.
+For more information please visit [Lua.org]( https://www.lua.org).

 ## Modeling Commands